Sami-Uysal/Call-of-Duty-Infinite-Warfare-Localization-Script/README.md

 - Running the script with administrator privileges is required to access and modify the game process memory.
 - If you encounter any errors or need further assistance, please check the error messages printed in the command prompt and verify that all prerequisites are met.

----

-Save this content into a file named `README.md` in the same directory as your script and `requirements.txt`.
-This will provide clear instructions for anyone needing to set up and run the script.